-- 5.8 The three town centres each contain a key shopping area14 comprising both primary and secondary frontages.
+- 5.8 The three town centres each contain a key shopping area15 comprising both primary and secondary frontages.
 The primary frontage denotes the retail core, where an active and vibrant retail offer will be promoted.
 Secondary frontages are also important to the overall vitality and viability of the centres and have a more diverse range of retail and complementary uses.
-These terms accord with the NPPF and correspond to the "main" and "mixed" frontage designations referred to in the Core Strategy. - 5.9 The extent of the key shopping areas have been defined in the light of technical studies15, evidence regarding existing uses and footfall, and in the case of Hemel Hempstead, by the Place Strategy and Town Centre Masterplan.
-The key shopping areas are shown on the Policies Map, with detailed address information set out in Appendix 4. - 5.10 Potential changes to permitted development (PD) rights may allow for the change of use from a small shop or professional/financial service to residential use, subject to a local impact test.
+These terms accord with the NPPF and correspond to the 'main' and 'mixed' frontage designations referred to in the Core Strategy. - 5.9 The extent of the key shopping areas have been defined in the light of technical studies16, evidence regarding existing uses and footfall, and in the case of Hemel Hempstead, by the Place Strategy and Town Centre Master Plan.
+The key shopping areas are shown on the Policies Map, with detailed address information set out in Appendix 4. - 5.10 Changes to permitted development (PD) rights allow for the change of use from a small shop or professional/financial service to residential use, subject to a local impact test.
 This test includes consideration of whether the shop is in a key shopping area.
 Within the key shopping areas, it is important to retain active frontages at the ground floor level; residential and office uses will therefore be resisted.
-Active frontages enhance the vitality and vibrancy of town centres; a proliferation of inactive frontages can result in "dead" frontage, reduced pedestrian flows and lead to the gradual disappearance of shopping.
+Active frontages enhance the vitality and vibrancy of town centres; a proliferation of inactive uses can result in 'dead' frontage, reduced pedestrian flows and lead to the gradual disappearance of shopping.

-14 Referred to as "primary shopping areas" in the NPPF.
+14 Gade Zone Planning Statement, prepared by Dacorum Borough Council and adopted in April 2012 15 Referred to as 'primary shopping areas' in the NPPF.

-15 Dacorum Retail and Leisure Study, 2006, prepared by Donaldsons; Dacorum Retail Study Update, 2009, prepared by DTZ; and Retail Study Update, 2011, prepared by GL Hearn.
+16 Dacorum Retail and Leisure Study, 2006, prepared by Donaldsons; Dacorum Retail Study Update, 2009, prepared by DTZ; and Retail Study Update, 2011, prepared by GL Hearn.